haoran-png/handwritten-digit-recognition/README.md

 ---

+## How to Run
+1. Open MATLAB and set the project folder as the working directory.
+2. Run `main.m` to reproduce all experiments and figures.

+---

 ## Results Summary

 | Model                     | CV Accuracy | Train Accuracy | Test Accuracy | Train Time | CV Time    |